krunalgedia/krunalgedia.github.io/README.md

 [More info](https://github.com/krunalgedia/Text-Classification-using-LLM-for-Switzerland-s-WWF-NGO)
 ![image](/assets/sample%20(1).gif)

+## Context and Popularity based Recommendation System for Switzerland’s COOP Online Website
+**Recommendation System, Clustering, NLP**

+► Extracted contextualized embeddings using pre-trained distil-RoBERTa model for its products, clustered them using K-means, stored centroids in FAISS, and provided visualization of clusters using PCA.

+► Searched the closest cluster to the test item & recommended the cluster items based on their popularity.

 ## N-Dimensional parameterization of efficiency weights of Jet Classifier threshold using Graph Neural Networks
 **Graph Neural Network, Classification**